On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Solution Setups Affecting the Success Probability

 \subsection{A New Set of Solutions Increasing Relative Distances}

 In the last experiment, the $m=10$ solutions were located always at the points $\{(0,0), (0,10), \ldots,\allowbreak (0,90)\}$, following the $M_{10}$ set.
-That distribution of solutions did not take advantage of the gradual increment on the total number of vertices $N$.
-If the solutions were located farther away from each other, it would be possible to continue evaluating how the success probability depends on the density of solutions but also on the relative distance between solutions.
+That solutions distribution did not take advantage of the gradual increment in the total number of vertices $N$.
+If the solutions were located far from each other, it would be possible to continue evaluating how the success probability depends on the density of solutions but also on the relative distance between solutions.

 Thus, we propose an alternative to the $M_m$ set that is the $P_{L, m}$ set presented in Equation~\ref{eq:new_set_solutions}.
 Following this new set, the $m$ solutions are located depending on the number of vertices in each dimension $L$ so that the grid size is better used.
 For example, $m=10$ solutions on the $200$ x $200$ grid would be located at the points $\{(0,0), (20,20), \ldots, (180,180)\}$, following the $P_{200,10}$ set.
-As a consequence, the solutions are father apart using the $P_{L, m}$ set than using the $M_m$ set.
+Hence, the solutions are farther apart using the $P_{L, m}$ set than the $M_m$ set.

-Then, our complementary experiment that evaluated decreases in density of solutions with $m=10$ solutions was redone, but using the $P_{L, m}$ set this time for localizing the solutions farther from each other.
+Then, our complementary experiment that evaluated decreases in the density of solutions with $m=10$ solutions was redone, but using the $P_{L, m}$ set this time to localize the solutions farther from each other.
 The results obtained with this new set of solutions are contrasted in Table~\ref{table:comparison_sets_solutions} with the ones obtained previously, which used the $M_m$ set.
-The success probabilities in Table~\ref{table:comparison_sets_solutions} for the $M_m$ set are exactly the ones already presented in Figure~\ref{fig:eval_density_10m} but in terms of $L$ now because $L$ is the variable used to define the $P_{L, m}$ set.
+The success probabilities in Table~\ref{table:comparison_sets_solutions} for the $M_m$ set are precisely the ones already presented in Figure~\ref{fig:eval_density_10m} but in terms of $L$ now because $L$ is the variable used to define the $P_{L, m}$ set.
 It is worth reminding that $L^2 = {N}$.

-For all values of $L$, the set of solutions $P_{L, m}$ generated better results because the success probability was higher and with a smaller number of steps.
+For all values of $L$, the set of solutions $P_{L, m}$ generated better results because the success probability was higher and with fewer steps.
 Besides this, the disturbed behavior for the first values of $L$ did not appear in the results with the new set of solutions.
 Finally, it is possible to conclude from these numerical results that the success probability is directly proportional to the relative distance between solutions.